Loving Hut

 In 2011, the Phoenix New Times wrote that food critics, vegans and vegetarians mostly praised the quality of the food but also noted that "detractors depict the Loving Huts as a recruiting mechanism for a cult with a dictatorial leader who exploits her followers".

-Liam D. Murphy, professor of anthropology at California State has stated that "Ching Hai is a textbook example of what social scientists call a charismatic prophet" and that the abuse of power over her own members in Loving Hut is a hypothetical possibility "If anyone is in danger...it is usually their own members".
+Liam D. Murphy, professor of anthropology at California State University, Sacramento, has stated that "Ching Hai is a textbook example of what social scientists call a charismatic prophet" and that the abuse of power over her own members in Loving Hut is a hypothetical possibility "If anyone is in danger...it is usually their own members".
 Murphy states that the proper term for her movement is not “cult,” but more accurately a new religious movement.
-The Database of Religious History (University of British Columbia), states regarding Ching Hai's movement "Does the religious group actively proselytize and recruit new members: No." with subject-matter expert, anthropologist Stephen Christopher commentating "Not really.
+The Database of Religious History (University of British Columbia), states regarding Ching Hai's movement "Does the religious group actively proselytize and recruit new members: No", with subject-matter expert, anthropologist Stephen Christopher commentating "Not really.
 Of course Ching Hai herself uses 24 hour satellite TV programming to reach out to potential new recruits.
 It is more often the case that among the Five Precepts the edict of veganism is most actively promoted as lifestyle worth spreading among non-believers".
 Christopher writes "The debate about the legitimacy of Ching Hai largely plays out through cyber forums from YouTube videos to cult warning websites.
 Christian missionary groups are particularly interested in debunking Ching Hai even though they may have no direct contact with the organization.
 These online forums often devolve into misunderstanding and exaggeration and Ching Hai adherents often express hurt and disappointment when they discover such material.
 Conversely, some adherents have disaffiliated after encountering anti-Ching Hai material".

-In INFORM Minority Religions and Fraud: In Good Faith (2016) Marion Goldman, professor of sociology and religious studies at the University of Oregon, wrote "each restaurant is a franchise that devotees manage and most workers belong to Supreme Master burgeoning movement.
+In INFORM Minority Religions and Fraud: In Good Faith (2016), Marion Goldman, professor of sociology and religious studies at the University of Oregon, wrote "each restaurant is a franchise that devotees manage and most workers belong to Supreme Master burgeoning movement.
 They are efficient, courteous and eager to answer questions about their spiritual commitments.
 Like the earlier Mormon trading posts, Loving Hut represents both outreach and revenue.
 The employees are happy to Labour for love of their leader, their friends and the entire planet; so they often see their work as a kind of worship.
-The Loving Hut chain's success rests on each owner's financial and managerial skills.".
+The Loving Hut chain's success rests on each owner's financial and managerial skills."